fliptanedo/flip-paper-template/README.md

 By Flip Tanedo (flip.tanedo@ucr.edu)

 Uses Jacques Distler's `utcaps.bst` and AAS TeX's `aas_macros.sty`, included in this repository.
+Place figures in the `\figures` directory.

 ## How to use this